 6. Those extra snacks may not be worth it.

-You’ll have to somewhat mindful and strategic about how and when you eat.
+You’ll have to be somewhat mindful and strategic about how and when you eat.
 If you want a snack mid afternoon, it may not be worth it to take out your aligners, eat, and then also take the extra time to brush and floss.
-Be sure to eat enough at meals to last you between meals, or your making a lot of extra work for yourself.
+Be sure to eat enough at meals to last you between meals, or you're making a lot of extra work for yourself.

 7. It doesn’t really hurt!